johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/BuildingSites/ComponentsStarterKit.md

 * Basic : Superscript, Bold, Italic, Underline, Link, Align Text
 * Full Featured : adds in more functionality to Basic such as Strikethru, headers, quotes.

-We recommend adding/removing the editor components needed for your site requirements.
+We recommend [refining the editor components](Development/BuildingSites/RichTextEditors.md) needed for meet your site's requirements.

 ### Touts
 Most sites use some form of Touts.
 (A block that consists of Image, Title, Body and Call to Action) The bodiless start comes with this basic form defined in `src/components/Tout`.
 Again, these can be used as is and/or extended to meet the site design requirements.
 This Component has its own set of tokens as well for its different variations.